The Ultimate Guide to Grocery Stores in Mexico

 City Market

-City Market is as if though Whole Foods had a child with a high-end retailer like Channel, and they made it into a grocery store.
+City Market is as if Whole Foods had a child with a high-end retailer like Gucci, and they made it into a grocery store.
 Their stores are not only beautiful, well-lit, extremely clean, and fully stocked.
 But they are targeting a demographic with deeper pockets also.
 The advantages of shopping at City Market are things like finding expensive cuts of meat, wild fish, and rare imported foods.

 City Market in Queretaro